Sustainable Scuba Travel: Tips for Finding Eco-Friendly Dive Resorts

 In this article, we’ll share tips for finding eco-friendly dive resorts to help you plan a sustainable scuba adventure.
 Aside from highlighting practices they should have in place, we’ll explore some of the goals they should be working towards.

-For instant inspiration, check out 13 of the world’s best eco-friendly dive resorts or discover how to be a sustainable diver here.
+For instant inspiration, check out 13 of the world’s best eco-friendly dive resorts or discover how to be a sustainable diver.
+If you’re looking for sustainable dive destinations, head here.

 This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!